 - Save, wash and reuse empty plastic containers like sour cream or soft margarine for leftovers rather than buying plastic resealable bags.

 - Do not run large appliances between the hours of 3 pm- 8 pm daily.
 This is when the rates are highest.
 Yes, utility companies charge higher rates during peak times of the day.
-If possible try to run the dishwasher, washer and dryer either early of later in the day.
+If possible try to run the dishwasher, washer, and dryer either before 3 pm or after 8 pm.

 - Turn off your central air completely on nice days in Spring and Fall when the air is clean and fresh.

 - Close the curtains or blinds when the sun is beaming in the windows in the summer.
 Keep the heat outside.

 - Open the curtains or blinds when the sun is beaming in the windows during the winter.
 Let the sun help heat the house.

 - Reverse the direction of ceiling fan blades for summer.